Medicines to Treat Pituitary Tumors

 These types of tumors are uncommon, but they tend to grow quickly.
 They might invade nearby structures or spread to other parts of the body.

 Because these tumors tend to grow quickly, chemotherapy drugs, which attack rapidly growing cells, can sometimes be helpful.
-Temozolomide is the chemo drug used most often, but others may be tried if isn’t working.
+Temozolomide is the chemo drug used most often, but others might be tried if it isn’t working.

 Auriemma RS, Grasso LF, Pivonello R, Colao A. The safety of treatments for prolactinomas.
 Expert Opin Drug Saf.
 2016;15(4):503-512.